Souloist/rebase-git-workflow/README.md

 # Git Workflow
 This git workflow is a combination of merging and rebasing.
+An in-depth explaination of rebasing vs merging can be found [here](https://github.com/Souloist/rebase-git-workflow/tree/master/rebasing-explained).

 ## Guiding Principle (or TLDR)